apohllo/ror-tasks/task-3/Readme.md

 that could be separated into distinct modules.
-For instance if you have a class that is responsible for storing and retrieving data of a blog post from the database, it should no be responsible for parsing the data in order to spot mentions or hashtags before being stored, nor should it be responsible for converting the data into JSON when this is needed by the presentation layer.
+For instance if you have a class that is responsible for storing and retrieving data of a blog post from the database, it should no be responsible for parsing the data in order to spot mentions or hashtags before the post is stored, nor should it be responsible for converting the data into JSON when this is needed by the presentation layer.